goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 ###Type refinement
 \label{initTypeRefine}

 It is important for the theory underpinning HOMC to be decidable.
 In order to guarantee this, we introduce a type refinement relation $\tau :: A$ for intersection types, where $\tau$ is an intersection type, refining a simple type $A$.
-We can guarantee that the search space for an intersection type, which can type a given $\lamy$ term $M$ with the simple type $A$ is finite (and typing such a term is thus decidable), since the set $\{\tau\ |\ \tau :: A\}$ is finite and therefore, enumerating and checking whether $\Gamma \Vdash M : \tau$ for any of the types $\tau$ in this set, will take a finite time.
+Intuitively, the notion of refinement restricts the intersection types to those which correspond in "shape" to the simple type they refine.
+By restricting intersection types to only those that refine a given simple type, we can guarantee that the search space for an intersection type, which can type a given $\lamy$ term $M$ with the simple type $A$ is finite (and typing such a term is thus decidable), since the set $\{\tau\ |\ \tau :: A\}$ is finite.
+Therefore, enumerating and checking whether $\Gamma \Vdash M : \tau$ for any of the types $\tau$ in this set will take finite time.

 We present the type refinement relation, presented by @kobayashi09 (amongst others):
 <div class="Definition" head="Intersection-type refinement">
 \begin{center}
   \AxiomC{}